Dear Tita Pacita: On Respect, Or The Lack Of It

 You’re not being completely honest.
 When you try and manipulate people to get what you want or take advantage of others, you can and will probably get away with it, but trust me, you will have lost the other party's respect for you.
 And between having it your way versus scarring another person's trust, which do you think is more important?

 YOU'RE BEING FLIGHTY LATELY

 You don’t honor your word.
 If you can’t even keep the promises you yourself have made or have initiated, then there really is nothing good going on for you.
 Good bye…..

 You are inconsiderate.
 This includes cancelling last minute or being perennially late.
 In your head, it’s no big deal, you’re just asking them to wait a bit, right?
-I mean, they can go buy a snack or pass the time via social media, anyway.
+I mean, they can go buy a snack or pass the time on their phones, anyway.
 But think of it this way.
 The other party prepared early and made an effort to arrive at the appointed time, which you both agreed on, so it’s only right to adhere to that and do the same as a form of respect.
 You'll never know what he or she also had to go through or give up, in an effort to proceed and follow through what you've planned.

 You’re not prepared.
 Especially important if you’ve been told about the occasion in advance.
 Make the effort to research and find out what you're getting into so you can contribute well to the conversation.
 If it’s work-related, then all the more you should arrive prepared.
 It’s another way of showing that you respect their time, too.